KrishnaChaitanya-004/hill-cipher/README.md

 # File Management Web Application

-This web application allows users to upload and download files.
-The files are encrypted before storing and decrypted when downloading.
+This web application allows users to securely upload and download files.
+Files are encrypted before storage and decrypted upon download using the Hill cipher.

 ## Features